mortezakowkabi/jcb-persian-documentation/001-Hello-World-with-Joomla-Component-Builder.md

 [01:55](https://youtu.be/1KBBtQUxMTc?t=115)

 This tutorial teaches you how to build a fully working Joomla component from scratch using **Joomla Component Builder (JCB)**.
-You’ll start with the simplest setup — a **“Hello World”** greeting — and end with a dynamic site view where you can list, view, and even edit those greetings from the frontend.
+You'll start with the simplest setup — a **"Hello World"** greeting — and end with a dynamic site view where you can list, view, and even edit those greetings from the frontend.

-**What you’ll do:**
+**What you'll do:**

 1. Install JCB
 2. Create a new field (`greeting`)